Young-Jaye/MSFG/README.md

 - The training loop selects the best checkpoint by ARI at the configured evaluation interval.
 This matches the validated experimental code and uses ground-truth labels during model selection.
 - Large datasets, generated results, and reconstructed `.h5ad` files are intentionally excluded from version control.

-## Citation

-The formal citation and BibTeX entry will be added when the MSFG manuscript metadata or DOI is available.
-Until then, please cite this repository URL and the accessed commit.